spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-webhooks.md

-# Setting up Appservice Webhooks bridging (optional)
+# Setting up Appservice Webhooks bridging (optional, deprecated)

 **Note**: This bridge has been deprecated.
 We recommend not bothering with installing it.
 While not a 1:1 replacement, the bridge's author suggests taking a look at [matrix-hookshot](https://github.com/matrix-org/matrix-hookshot) as a replacement, which can also be installed using [this playbook](configuring-playbook-bridge-hookshot.md).
 Consider using that bridge instead of this one.